-Manoj Kumar is a trustee of the Tata Institute for Genetics and Society and serves on the advisory and governing boards of a number of companies, non-profits and research institutions.
+Manoj Kumar is the Managing Trustee of the Tata Institute for Genetics and Society and serves on the advisory and governing boards of a number of companies, non-profits and research institutions.
 He is the Founder and Chairman of Social Alpha, an initiative to strengthen the science and technology start-up ecosystem in India with a focus on “lab to market” enablement.
 Since its inception in 2016, Social Alpha has incubated and nurtured more than 50 mission driven start-ups, making 30 seed investments and 2 exits.
 Manoj Kumar is also a senior advisor at Tata Trusts, where he is responsible for managing the innovation portfolio, promoting entrepreneurship and managing the academic/R&D relationships globally.
 Manoj Kumar also manages the India Health Fund, which is seeded by Tata Trusts.
 Prior to founding Social Alpha, Manoj Kumar has been an entrepreneur as well as an early stage investor in a number of enterprise software start-ups and social innovation experiments.
 Manoj Kumar has also worked for over two decades in investment banking and financial technology firms, including global leadership roles in the areas of Corporate Strategy, M&A, Product Management and R&D. Manoj Kumar is an alumnus of Harvard Business School and lives in Bangalore, India.

 Suresh Subramani received his PhD from the University of California (UC), Berkeley, USA.
 He joined the faculty at UC San Diego in 1982, after completion of post-doctoral work in the laboratory of Nobel Laureate, Paul Berg, at Stanford University (1979-81).
 He is the recipient of many honors and awards and has been involved in many leadership roles in academia and in the biotechnology industry.
 His service to UC includes his role as the Executive Vice Chancellor (2010-16), Assoc.
 Vice Chancellor (2009-10), Interim Dean (2006-07) and Chair (1999-2000).
 He is currently a Distinguished Professor (Emeritus), the Global Director of the Tata Institute for Genetics and Society and holds a Collaborative Science Chair at inStem.